-It’s really important to understand that our usage patterns play a major part in our higher winter bills.
-Over the colder months, when we’re using more electricity to light and heat our homes, we should expect our bills to increase, regardless of which power company we’re with.
+It’s really important to understand that our usage patterns play a major part in the size of our power bills.
+When the weather is super hot and we escape inside with the air con cranking, or over the colder months, when we’re using more electricity to light and heat our homes, we should expect our bills to increase, regardless of which power company we’re with.
 So to put all this consumption vs pricing talk into perspective, you’ve got a handy little tool at your fingertips.
 Login to your Flick account online, and meet the Analyse tab!

 In the top right corner of your usage chart on the Analyse tab, the dropdown list allows you to select a month, week or day view of your consumption data.